Stanley Kubrick: Period and horror filming (1972–1980)

+Barry Lyndon

 Barry Lyndon (1975) is an adaptation of William Makepeace Thackeray's The Luck of Barry Lyndon, a picaresque novel about the adventures of an 18th-century Irish rogue and social climber.
 John Calley of Warner Bros. agreed in 1972 to invest $2.5 million into the film, on condition that Kubrick approach major Hollywood stars, to ensure success.
 Like previous films, Kubrick and his art department conducted an enormous amount of research on the 18th century.
 Extensive photographs were taken of locations and artwork in particular, and paintings were meticulously replicated from works of the great masters of the period in the film.
 The film was shot on location in Ireland, beginning in the autumn of 1973, at a cost of $11 million with a cast and crew of 170.
 The decision to shoot in Ireland stemmed from the fact that it still retained many buildings from the 18th century period which England lacked.
 The production was problematic from the start, plagued with heavy rain and political strife involving Northern Ireland at the time.
 After Kubrick received death threats from the IRA in 1974 due to the shooting scenes with English soldiers, he fled Ireland with his family on a ferry from Dún Laoghaire under an assumed identity and resumed filming in England.